-For a truly comforting dinner, I blanketed ziti pasta in a rich, creamy, and cheesy Bolognese sauce and blended in seasonings for a hearty and very enjoyable Baked Ziti dish.
+For a truly comforting dinner, I blanketed ziti pasta in a rich, creamy, and cheesy Bolognese sauce and blended in seasonings for a hearty and very enjoyable easy baked ziti dish.
 Talk about comfort food!
 If you are looking for ways to get a wildly comforting dish on the table and sit down with your family to enjoy a meal together, this baked ziti recipe is it.
-“Voted Most Likely” to be the best baked ziti recipe you have ever tried. 😉
+"Voted Most Likely" to be the best baked ziti recipe you have ever tried. 😉

 WHAT I LOVE ABOUT THIS EASY BAKED ZITI RECIPE

 Pantry Ingredients.
 Many, if not all, of the ingredients you most likely have on hand in your pantry, refrigerator, or freezer.
 The ingredients are readily available in grocery stores.

 Easy Preparation.
 In a large skillet, brown the Italian sausage.
 Add in spices, tomatoes, pasta, and liquids.
 Cook it all together.
 Cover with cheese.
 Bake until the cheese is melted and browned.
 Eat!